As you fly into LAX over the vast city of Los Angeles, the prospect of attempting to see it all can be daunting.

 The film industry took hold in the early 1900s.
 It attracted people and investment, which helped cushion LA against the losses other cities sustained during the Great Depression.
 The Hollywood Walk of Fame lacks the glitz and glamour you may be expecting — unless of course there’s a star ceremony happening.
 More than 2,500 stars — dedicated to the who’s who of Hollywood over the decades — grace Hollywood Boulevard and Vine Street.
 There’s a cool rooftop bar and restaurant called Mama Shelter a block back on Selma Avenue.
 Do a quick photo stop on the Walk, then drop in to Mamas for brunch or afternoon cocktails.

-Constant discoveries at the La Brea Tar Pits & Museum piece together a much earlier history.
+Constant discoveries at the La Brea Tar Pits and Museum piece together a much earlier history.
 Mammoths reigned supreme here, before disappearing completely — only to be rediscovered millions of years later beneath Downtown.
 Book your tickets in advance online.

 The Los Angeles Conservancy’s popular walking tours offer an in-depth look at the city’s history from the perspective of its changing architecture.